Due to Covid-19, we see now why B2B content is becoming even more important for companies in the hospitality tech sector.

-If you previously relied on firm handshakes, post-event drinks and face-to-face meetings to press home sales you have needed to switch your focus over the past six months.
+If you previously relied on firm handshakes, post-event drinks and face-to-face meetings to press home sales you have needed to switch your focus over the past year and a bit.
 The pandemic has reinforced the rise of content marketing as a preferred way of communicating with customers.
 This tactic sits alongside reputation building PR strategies and the two complement each other naturally.

 B2B content marketing is the use of digital content in a variety of formats to engage, educate, inform, nurture and convert prospective business customers into qualified leads.
 It directly influences the sales process and increasingly is a subtle, successful way of speaking to your ideal customers in a direct yet non-salesy tone.